Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 Whew!
 That ran long.
 So, since we’re mostly leveraging RSS (with Twitter being the exception) why don’t I just use an RSS reader?

-* I like IFTTT’s ability to filtering incoming feed items by phrase/keyword
+* I like IFTTT’s ability to filtering incoming feed items by keyword
-* I’m never in a feed reader any more, but I do keep slack open
+* I’m never in a feed reader any more, but I do keep Slack open
 * IFTTT lets us format incoming feeds to all be in a similar format we can easily digest: source name, item title, item link, and item author
-* It sounds silly but **using emojis on the slack comments like a checkmark to indicate I commented on an item**, or an "X" emoji to indicate I want to prune that keyword source to exclude that kind of post really helps pull this together
+* It sounds silly but **using emojis on the slack comments like a checkmark to indicate I commented on an item**, or an "X" emoji to indicate I want to prune that keyword source to exclude that kind of post, really helps pull this together

-If you set this up, I hope it saves you a bunch of time by not needing to check in on a pile of sites and blogs, and made you more productive by removing an excuse to spend time on your favorite sites instead of working on your thing.
+If you set this up, I hope it saves you a bunch of time by not needing to check on a pile of sites and blogs, and made you more productive by removing an excuse to spend time on your favorite sites instead of working on your thing.

 Should you run into a source you’re having trouble getting to work, drop me a message, I’m happy to take a look.